 Grant Overview & Application

-- Initial Review: The Foundation will conduct an initial review of grant applications in December 2017.
-Applicants will be notified as to if they did or did not receive a grant by January 2018.
+- Initial Review: The Foundation will conduct an initial review of grant applications in January 2019.
+Applicants will be notified as to if they did or did not receive a grant by early February 2019.

-- Final Selection: The Foundation’s Board of Directors will conduct interviews with finalists in late December 2017/early January 2018 to learn more about their funding need.
+- Final Selection: The Foundation’s Board of Directors will conduct interviews with finalists in late December 2018/early January 2019 to learn more about their funding needs.
 A final review panel, comprised of Board Directors and Foundation Staff, will recommend the Community Grant recipients.
 Finalists will be contacted regarding the status and amount of grant in late January 2018.

-- Announcement and Payment: The Foundation will formally announce the 2017/2018 Community Grant Recipients at our Annual Grants Luncheon in early March 2018.
+- Announcement and Payment: The Foundation will formally announce the 2018/2019 Community Grant Recipients at our Annual Grants Luncheon in March 2019.
 Grant payments will also be received at that time.

 What We Fund

 The Foundation provides grants to non-profit organizations which benefit the Golden community as listed below:

 - Charitable Purposes: The Foundation is generally supportive of Golden community and human service agencies which assist the disadvantaged in their efforts to be self-sufficient and productive.